Children of Ares: Modern Age: post-Crisis on Infinite Earths

 Though in almost all of Harmonia's appearances, she is depicted as a bejeweled classical goddess in a flowing light blue gown, her debut in 1987's Wonder Woman (vol. 2) #2 introduced a very different-looking deity.
 When Wonder Woman first encounters her in Ares’ extradimensional stronghold of Areopagus, Harmonia is a wailing crone in filthy bandages, wearing a green hooded cloak.
-She explains to Wonder Woman that Ares transformed her into an agonized wretch because she had originally so resembled her beautiful mother Aphrodite.
+She explains to Wonder Woman that Ares magically disfigured her because he resented her original resemblance to her beautiful mother Aphrodite.
 To aid Wonder Woman in stopping Ares from carrying out an apocalyptic plan, the anguished goddess gives the hero half of her Amulet of Harmonia.
 Noting that it will seek out its other half, which had been stolen by Ares, Harmonia warns Wonder Woman to proceed carefully, because the Amulet is a talisman of almost limitless cosmic power.

 Wonder Woman subsequently uses the Amulet to form a mystical bond with one of her most significant post-Crisis allies, the historian and archeologist Julia Kapetelis.
 During their first meeting, when both Wonder Woman and Kapetelis simultaneously touch the Amulet, a magical event is triggered that aligns the two women in spiritual harmony, and grants them the ability to better communicate with one another, even across their shared language barrier.

-In Wonder Woman (vol. 2) #11, Harmonia disguises herself as a vulture to guide Wonder Woman's mother Queen Hippolyta on a quest to retrieve her daughter from the depths of Tartarus.
-Once mother and daughter are reunited several issues later, Harmonia reveals that Ares’ curse on her had been broken and that she has been transformed back into her original form, an ethereal, sparkling beauty with pale peach-colored hair.
+In Wonder Woman (vol. 2) #11, Harmonia transforms herself into a vulture to guide Wonder Woman's mother Queen Hippolyta on a quest to retrieve her daughter from the depths of Tartarus.
+Once mother and daughter are reunited several issues later, Harmonia reveals that Ares’ curse on her is broken and that she has been transformed back into her original form, an ethereal, sparkling beauty with pale peach-colored hair.
 After Wonder Woman uses the Amulet of Harmonia to imprison all of the evils in Tartarus, the artifact is returned to the goddess.

-Harmonia returns several years later as a key figure in DC Comics’ 1992 company-wide crossover event The War of the Gods.
+Harmonia returns several years later as a key figure in DC Comics' 1992 company-wide crossover event The War of the Gods.
 With the cryptic help of the Fates, she deduces that the sorceress Circe has allied with her brother Phobos and her half-sister Eris in a plot for divine conquest that would destroy the Earth and overthrow Mount Olympus.
 Cast into Tartarus before being able to warn Wonder Woman or the other Olympian gods, Harmonia encounters Halciber Filius, the Son of Vulcan.
-Choosing him as her champion (and falling in love along the way), she joins with a battalion of mythologically powered superheroes to confront her siblings and Circe in a final battle for reality.
+Choosing him as her champion (and falling in love along the way), she joins with a battalion of mythologically-powered superheroes to confront Circe and her siblings in a final battle.
 In the ensuing melee, Harmonia is apparently murdered by Phobos, while the Son of Vulcan makes one final gesture of balance on his fallen love's behalf – executing Harmonia's opposite, Eris.